digitoimistodude/air-helper/README.md

 #### Image lazyloading
 * `vanilla_lazyload_div( $attachment_id, $fallback )` Echo image in lazyloading div.
 * `vanilla_lazyload_tag( $attachment_id, $fallback )` Echo image in lazyloading img tag.
+* `native_lazyload_tag( $attachment_id, $args )` Echo image in native lazyloading tag

 Fallback is optional.
 By default fallback is default featured image from theme settings.

+Args is optional.
+Its an array that contains "fallback", "sizes" and "class".
+Class can be set to give the image tag a specific class, if not set no class will be given.

 If you want to get lazyloading div or tag as a string, you may prefix functions with `get_`.